Parrish Campus Redevelopment: Investing in the Future

-As the new hospital project has progressed on Pleasant Valley Road, you have probably wondered: what is Owensboro Health's plan for the current hospital site (we call it Parrish campus)?
+As the new hospital project has progressed and now opened on Pleasant Valley Road, you may have wondered: what is Owensboro Health's plan for the current hospital site (we call it Parrish campus)?
 Whether you're a community member, a neighbor, or a member of our staff (past or present), we know that you care about the future of the Parrish campus.

 So do we.
 The Parrish campus—with its heritage, central location, and economic potential—is a valuable community asset, and Owensboro Health is committed to keeping the site viable for future growth.

 - High-quality primary care

 - Cancer treatment

 - Professional health education